 By defining its business capabilities, an organization can identify where it is and where it needs to be, ensuring it is prepared for current trends and future changes.

-For more information on organizational capability, Business Capabilities: Examples for Modeling Your Organization Effectively provides more detailed examples of defining business capabilities.
+For more information on organizational capability, 9 Business Capability Examples: Modeling an Organization Successfully provides more detailed examples of defining business capabilities.

 See how one of the world's largest media organizations became agile by using Ardoq to map their capabilities and more.